HelioInteractive/mu-post-types-taxonomies/README.md

 # mu-post-types-taxonomies
-An MU plugin to register post types and taxonomies on a client site.
+An MU plugin to register post types and taxonomies on a client site, outside of the theme.